aws-samples/microservices-dotnet-aws-cdk/README.md

 This is what you just did:

 1. Navigated to the CDK project folder for the Worker Service that persists into DynamoDB
-2. Then synthesize
+2. Then synthesized
-3. and deploy the Stack.
+3. and deployed the Stack.
 4. Navigated back to the root folder

 #### Deploy the second Worker Services that persist on S3 Bucket